Tandberg, The Age

 The sad truth about Melbourne's transport future

 In the 2010 Victorian election campaign, then opposition leader Ted Baillieu gave a convincing impression of leading a party committed to expanding the rail system with new lines to Doncaster, Rowville and Melbourne Airport.
-But all he actually committed to was the preparation of feasibility studies (which were all duly done for around $5 million a pop).
+But all he actually committed to was the preparation of feasibility studies (which were all duly done for around $5 million a pop).- The reality is that even if the stars aligned and politicians, popular support and funding were all 100% committed, there are limits to how radical any improvements can be within the highly-developed areas of large, established cities.
+It's extremely costly, complex, bureaucratic and time-consuming to make big changes:

 The Urbanist: Are politicians putting public transport on lay-by?